-Are Smart Glasses Poised for a Comeback?
+Are Augmented Reality Glasses Poised for a Comeback?

 There’s no definitive account of why the first version of Google Glass failed to win consumer acceptance.
 Some argue it fell prey to its own hype, marketed as a finished product before the kinks were worked out.
 Others felt it was unfashionable — a missed target falling somewhere between haute couture cyborg and lightweight Robocop.